dresdenjs/dresdenjs.io/README.md

 ## Build & development

+Copy the `.env.example` to `.env` and fill in the required values.\
+Run `npx -y -p dotenv -p @dresdenjs/meetup-collector@0.1.7 -c 'dotenv muc'` once to receive past and upcoming meetups.

 Made with [Astro](https://github.com/withastro/astro), check it out for the requirements (node version etc.)

 Run (good-olde) `npm run build` for building and `npm run dev` for the development environment.